Table 6.38 — EEs for EAs whose label begins with C

 GREY_YELLOW Grey, yellow.
 55

-LIGHTBLUE Light-blue.
+LIGHT_BLUE Light-blue.
 56

-LIGHTBROWN Light-brown.
+LIGHT_BROWN Light-brown.
 57

-LIGHTCOLOURED Light-coloured.
+LIGHT_COLOURED Light-coloured.
 58

-LIGHTGREEN Light-green.
+LIGHT_GREEN Light-green.
 59

-LIGHTGREY Light-grey.
+LIGHT_GREY Light-grey.
 60

-LIGHTPURPLE Light-purple.
+LIGHT_PURPLE Light-purple.
 61

-LIGHTRED Light-red.
+LIGHT_RED Light-red.
 62

-LIGHTYELLOW Light-yellow.
+LIGHT_YELLOW Light-yellow.
 63

 MAGENTA Magenta.
 64